Joseph Nollekens

 Joseph Nollekens (1737-1823)

-The Anglo-Flemish neoclassical sculptor Joseph Nollekens first established himself in Rome (1762-1770), where he copied, restored, faked and dealt in antique sculptures as well as terracotta works by Renaissance masters.
-In this historical centre of fine art, Nollekens absorbed all he could from the Greek and Roman sculptors, perfecting in the process a Neoclassical style that quickly earned him a reputation and a small fortune.
-He had a natural flair for portraiture, and on his return to England in 1770 he set up a flourishing practice, making also a number of rococo designs for garden sculpture, and funerary monuments.
-He is best known for his portrait busts in plaster or marble, and the occasional mythological statue, such as Venus (1773, J Paul Getty Museum, Los Angeles).
-Like Jean-Antoine Houdon (1741-1828), his leanings were towards the Baroque, but later in life he executed a number of portraits in a classical Roman style.
+The Anglo-Flemish neoclassical sculptor Joseph Nollekens first established himself in Rome (1762-1770), where he copied, restored, faked and dealt in antique sculpture as well as terracotta works by Renaissance masters.
+In this historical centre of art, Nollekens absorbed all he could from Greek sculpture, and the best of Italian Renaissance sculpture, perfecting in the process a style of neoclassical art that quickly earned him a reputation and a small fortune.
+He had a flair for portrait art, and on his return to England in 1770 he set up a flourishing practice, which also supplied rococo designs for garden sculpture, and funerary monuments.
+He is best known for the classicism of his portrait busts in plaster or marble, and the occasional mythological statue, such as Venus (1773, J Paul Getty Museum, Los Angeles).
+Like the French sculptor Jean-Antoine Houdon (1741-1828), Nollekens' leanings were towards the Baroque, as well as the antique, although later in life he preferred the style of Roman sculpture for his busts.
+He was one of the most successful neoclassical sculptors, and left the equivalent of £1 million in his will.

 BEST WORKS OF SCULPTURE